sanyaade-teachings/systematically-improving-rag/cohort_2/week1/README.md

 2. `benchmark_retrieval.ipynb` - Now that we have some synthetic questions, how can use them effectively to compare different retrieval systems?
 What metrics should we be looking at?

-3. `visualize_retrieval.ipynb` - Now that we've got some benchmarks, how can we break them down and understand the main failure modes of our retrieval system?
-What are the common mistakes here that people make when doing so.
+3. `visualize_retrieval.ipynb` - How can we use the results from our retrieval benchmarks and do some statistical testing to see if there are any significant differences between each retrieval method?

 ## Instructions